canewton/RunningApp/README.md

 # Introduction

-This project uses React Native and is written in Javascript.
-The purpose of the code is to create a running app for Android and Apple mobile phones that displays the amount of time it takes for an athlete to run a certain distance.
-To do this, the data that must be displayed is sent from a physical device that is attached to the athlete's shoe.
+The project uses React Native and is written in Javascript.
+The pupose of this project is to create a running app for track and field athletes that is available on Android and Apple mobile phones.
+The app would aid runners in their workouts by displaying the amount of time it takes for them to run a certain distance.
+Data regarding an athlete's workout is sent from a physical device, attached to the athlete's shoe, to this app.

 # Getting Started